 “Our anti-obesity efforts have none of the urgency of our anti-smoking efforts.
 We should declare obesity a disease, and say we’re going to help you get over it.”

 His theory: obesity can lead to early deaths and skyrocketing health dangers.

 The Clinic chief was also quoted in the Wall Street Journal challenging U.S. federal government employment protections for obese people under the Americans with Disabilities Act, saying it could hinder efforts to address the problem.

 But he’s willing to walk the talk.
 The Cleveland Clinic is among only about 10% of American employers that help cover bariatric surgery costs for employees.
 The hospital reimburses employees their co-payment (about $3,000) over five years providing they participate in follow-up care.
 The Clinic has spent $10 million since 2003 on the employee benefit, one of several health and wellness initiatives offered to its 40,000 employees.

 They have also eliminated fried foods, removed soda and candy from vending machines, and subsidized Weight Watchers and fitness programs for its employees.
 Dr. Cosgrove adds:

 “In the past nine months, we’ve lost 110,000 pounds across the organization, which I think is an amazing tribute to the program.”

 Consider that people in their 50s today are about 20 pounds heavier on average than 50-somethings were just 30 years ago.
-Dr. Cosgrove and other cardiologists now believe that this extra weight has caused a sharp increase in chronic diseases like diabetes and heart disease.
+Dr. Cosgrove now believes that this extra weight has caused a sharp increase in chronic diseases like diabetes and heart disease.